Siege of Rome (537–538): Aftermath

-The Gothic Wars, and in particular the siege, had a disastrous effect on the population of the city.
-By one estimate the population declined by 90% to around 30,000 by the year 550.
+The departure of Belisarius and the failure of Justinian to appoint a sole commander-in-chief of Byzantine forces in Italy reignited the Gothic resistance and prolonged the Gothic War by more than a decade.
+The new Gothic king Totila managed to reverse the situation nearly bringing the Empire's position in Italy to an almost collapsed state.
+Rome was besieged twice by Totila, in 546 and in 549–550, both of which had a disastrous effect on the population of the city.
+By one estimate, the population declined by 90% to around 30,000 by the year 550.
 Of the original 13 aqueducts only two remained functional, and the populated area was 10% of that at its peak.